basvandervlies/cf_surfsara_lib/doc/services/pam.md

 ]
 ```

- * create the pam files with the above  data definitions
+ * create the pam files with the above  pam data definitions
 ```
 vars:
     "pam" data => parsejson('{